Cyberes/xformers-compiled/readme.md

 # xformers-compiled
-_xformers compiled for specific graphics cards_
+_xformers compiled for specific graphics cards._

 ### How to Use
 1. Find your graphics card model (`nvidia-smi`).